chrislusf/glow/README.md

 However, there is one more thing!

 ## Scale it out
-We need to setup the cluster first.
-We do not need experts on Zookeeper/HDFS/Mesos/YARN etc. Just need to build or download one binary file.
+To setup the Glow cluster, we do not need experts on Zookeeper/HDFS/Mesos/YARN etc. Just build or download one binary file.

 ### Setup the cluster
 ```